Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

   live-demo {
     width: 400px;
     height: 300px;
+    margin:3rem;
     min-height: auto;
     display: flex;
   }
 ```
 The approach i've taken here is that when the web component is not available, the code is just rendered and syntax highlighted, but when JS is available a live demo component appears.
+If you were to  disable JavaScript in  your browser you should just see the code snippets instead.

 I made use of slots, one for `js` one for `html` and one for `css`.
 The web component then takes the text content and renders it appropriately.

-This approach is `alot` like [https://open-wc.org/mdjs/](mdjs), which I hope to use in the future for my blog, but it was fun to see about how I could build this myself.
+This approach is `a lot` like [https://open-wc.org/mdjs/](mdjs), which I hope to use in the future for my blog, but it was fun to see about how I could build this myself.

 ## Setting up a dev environment for 11ty and Web Components